shivanthi-amara/ocm-qe-assistant/README.md

 export MODEL_ID="claude-sonnet-4@20250514"
 export MODEL_KEY=="xxxxx"
 export POLARION_API="https://polarion.engineering.redhat.com/polarion"
-export POLARION_PROJECT="OSE" --- This is RHACM project export POLARION_TOKEN="xxx"
+export POLARION_PROJECT="OSE" --- This is OCM project export POLARION_TOKEN="xxx"

 Note: If you export POLARION_USER and POLARION_PASSWORD, you should have polarion certificate named "redhatcert.pem" in the directory so that connect the polarion.